 - Questions are administered in four blocks of 60 questions with 60 minutes to complete each block

-- There is a total of 45 minutes allotted for breaks between blocks and you will be responsible for managing your break time
+- There is a total of 45 minutes allotted for breaks between blocks

 - Register online at the NCCPA website